 The Village has several outdoor locations in the Downtown where residents and workers informally gather, interact or engage in "people watching."
 Some of these designated "gathering spaces" are small and well used, such as the lawns and seating areas of Fulton Park next to the library, offering panoramic views of the Hudson and Palisades.
-Other gathering spots include the grassy slope, small raised, paved plaza with benches and the stone wall of Veterans Memorial Park in front of the VFW Hall; benches in front of the Chase bank; and the brick sitting area located at the entrance of Boulanger parking lot.
-There are also gathering areas which are not necessarily intended for such purposes such as the sidewalk where the alley from the Boulanger parking lot meets the sidewalk along Warburton.
-None of the gathering spaces the Downtown are designed to handle large crowds, outdoor performances or outdoor dining.
-None of these locations are particularly well-suitedable for a large, community-wide event or festival.
+Other gathering spots include the grassy slope, small raised paved plaza with benches and the stone wall of Veterans Memorial Park in front of the VFW Hall; benches in front of the Chase bank; and the brick sitting area located at the entrance of Boulanger parking lot.
+There are also gathering areas, which are not necessarily intended for such purposes such as the sidewalk where the alley from the Boulanger parking lot meets the sidewalk along Warburton.
+None of the gathering spaces in the Downtown is designed to handle large crowds, outdoor performances or outdoor dining.
+None of these locations is particularly well-suited for a large, community-wide event or festival.

-Reconfiguringe and improvinge current downtown outdoor spaces to increase capacity and make them more inviting.
+- Reconfiguring and improving current downtown outdoor spaces to increase capacity and make them more inviting.
 For example, the concrete plaza in front of the VFW could be reconfigured to be a more inviting, central meeting place.
 This plaza faces the lawn in front of the library.
-Tree plantings and other landscaping along Spring Street could visually connect the two existing open spaces.

-- Develop an outdoor space at the Community Center where people can sit and informally gather. - Provide additional gathering spaces with benches, trash receptacles and lighting.
-Care should be taken that the locations of such facilities balance the benefits to the community against the interests and concerns of the residents in the downtown. do not create nuisances for neighboring properties.
+Tree plantings and other landscaping along Spring Street could visually connect the two existing open spaces. - Develop an outdoor space at the Community Center where people can sit and informally gather. - Provide additional gathering spaces with benches, trash receptacles and lighting.
+Care should be taken that the locations of such facilities balance the benefits to the community against the interests and concerns of the residents in the downtown.